-This database was last updated in October 2018, and it is not currently being updated.
-Researchers can find more recent data at the U.S. Department of Education's Civil Rights Data Collection site.
+This database was last updated in October 2018, and its latest data is from the 2015-16 school year.
+Researchers can find more recent data at the U.S. Department of Education’s Civil Rights Data Collection site.

 1.37M Students | 120K Teachers | 673 Districts | 2,577 Schools | 10 Districts Under Desegregation Order